 Most of the time plans are drawn at the beginning of a project and then are put into a drawer.
 But one of the project management best practices is to force yourself and the team to go over, review and adjust, always respecting the deadline and budget..
 Reviewing it often enables us to anticipate problems instead of react to them.

 Something I have learned from working as a project manager for many years at McKinsey & Company is to work from the end result.
 Deadlines and end product are defined at the beginning.
 From there you envision the end result (establish your main hypothesis)and work the steps that have to be performed in order to arrive to the end product, proof (or disproof) your hypothesis and comply with the deadline.
 Most of the time the end product that you envision at the beginning is far from the final result but by having an hypothesis you have cut the work in half.
 It is just a question to prove or disprove your hypothesis.
 Very efficient!

 Have them ready.
 Risk management is required to be a good project manager.
 Ask yourself what can go wrong?
 Who will deliver that sub-product if the supplier does not respond?
 Having backup plans for each step will ensure you will get to term.

 As part of one the project management best practices, continuously question the objective of the project to ensure it is in line with business objectives.
 Don’t get attached to it, sometimes it is better to kill it.
 It is important to understand the context of the project.
 What is it that you really want to accomplish?
 What is the benefit for the organisation?
 Projects can’t be seen as isolated islands.
-Questioning top management is necessary to understand the ultimate objective allowing you tomake the right decision when encountering difficulties or options during the execution of the project.
+Questioning top management is necessary to understand the ultimate objective allowing you to make the right decision when encountering difficulties or options during the execution of the project.